Sooryasanand/mac-setup/README.md

 brew install brave-browser
 ```
 ### Alfred
-An alternate to spotlight with more functionality
+An alternate to spotlight with more functionality.
 ```
 brew install alfred
 ```